GadgetAngel/Voron2.4_My_Build_Log/README.md

 I have all my PIF parts and sourced all my parts via "sub-kits".
 This will be explained later.

-I wanted to post an Excel spreadsheet for sourcing all my "sub-kits" or individual items for my Voron 2.4~~, but I need to remove it from a bigger spreadsheet I have been using to keep track of a lot of different information~~.  ~~After I get done with the electronics case wiring diagram, I will work on providing an~~ [Here is the Excel spreadsheet as a sourcing guide for my Voron 2.4](/QUEEN_Sourcing_BOM).
+I wanted to post an Excel spreadsheet for sourcing all my "sub-kits" or individual items for my Voron 2.4 ~~, but I need to remove it from a bigger spreadsheet I have been using to keep track of a lot of different information.
+After I get done with the electronics case wiring diagram, I will work on providing an~~ [Here is the Excel spreadsheet as a sourcing guide for my Voron 2.4](/QUEEN_Sourcing_BOM).

 ## MODS I plan for QUEEN: